We have a responsibility to keep children and young people safe, secure their wellbeing, and help them achieve their full potential.

-We’re not asking you to make judgments or interfere unnecessarily in other people’s lives.
+We’re not asking you to make judgements or interfere unnecessarily in other people’s lives.
 We simply want to ensure that children get the help, support and protection they may need.

-If you work with children and young people, you'll find more information about keeping them safe on the Barnsley Safeguarding Children Partnership website.
+If you work with children and young people, you'll find more information about keeping them safe on the safeguarding children in Barnsley.